Sharath2903/Power_BI_AdventureWorks_Analysis/README.md

 ## Data Visualization
 A total of 3 visualization pages were created for this report, these include:

+**1. Sales Dashboard**
-1. **Sales Dashboard:** Home to company wide KPI’s, Trending Revenue, Orders as well as several lists of the top selling products.
+Home to company wide KPI’s, Trending Revenue, Orders as well as several lists of the top selling products.

 ![Sales Dashboard](https://github.com/Sharath2903/Power_BI_AdventureWorks_Analysis/blob/main/sales_perfomance.PNG)